kshannon-ucsd/dsc100/pages/assignments.md

 - **Code (.yaml)**: Submitted through Gradescope.
 We will provide you with necessary `.yaml` file templates.
 - **Multiple Choice**: Assignments may have a multiple-choice section, completed on Gradescope.
 - **Free Response (.pdf)**: Submit a `.pdf` file of your written response to Gradescope for manual grading.
-- **Team Collaboration**: Indicates if collaboration with fellow students is permitted for the assignment.
+- **Collaboration**: Indicates if collaboration with fellow students is permitted for the assignment.

 ## Homework (100 points)